-However, if you decide to go the traditional route of searching for an investment property, you may find the holiday months bring other presents in the form of less competition and better deals.
+However, if you decide to go the traditional route of searching for an investment property, you may find that the beginning of the year brings the best bargains.

-Here are five reasons why winter can be the best time of year to buy an investment property:
+Here are six reasons why winter can be a cool time to buy an investment property:

 2. Lower sale prices

 Although the growth in home prices is projected to slow in 2019, prices will continue to rise.
 Freddie Mac predicts home prices will increase 4.3% this year.
 And the National Association of Realtors (NAR) expects the median existing-home sales price to climb to $266,800 in 2019, up 3.1% from 2018.

 The continued upswing in home prices makes buying in January and February—when sale prices reach their annual nadir—all the more attractive.